CBD – What’s the “buzz” all about?

 Rectal Suppository: Good for absorption into gut.
 Gut inflammation, Crohn’s, IBS and IBD.
 People that use cannabis to help decrease inflammation and use with cancer treatments, can use higher doses rectally (usually used with combination of CBD + THC) to prevent side effects of fatigue and decreased sensation of feeling high.

 Vaginal Suppository: Can be used for menstrual cramps

 Vape/Smoke: I don’t recommend these types of methods to get CBD into the body.
 The above methods are better for the organ systems and lung health.

 When I used to think of people using cannabis, I always envisioned a teenage boy, cutting class, smoking a ‘joint’.
 This really isn’t the truth… I’m sure it happens, but for the majority of people they are doing it to not become ‘high’, they are doing it to better their health.
-Smoking cannabis is usually last resort and not recommended.

 Broad Spectrum vs Pure Isolate